The best way to borrow a small amount of money

 I need to borrow a small amount.
 What are my options?

-If you’re looking to borrow a small amount of money, say for an unexpected expense or to tie you over until pay day, there’s a few options available – each with their own pros and cons:
+If you’re looking to borrow a small amount of money, say for an unexpected expense or to tide you over until pay day, there’s a few options available – each with their own pros and cons.

 A small loan

-A ‘small’ loan is usually considered to be between £500 and £2,000.
-Most unsecured personal loans start at £1,000.
-They allow you to borrow a small amount without having to put up an asset like your house or car as collateral.
-They can also be one of the quickest ways to borrow money – the cash could be in your bank account within a day or two of applying.
-But typically, smaller loans come with higher annual percentage rates (APR), which is the total amount of interest (plus fees) you’ll pay on top of your loan amount.
+A ‘small’ loan is usually considered to be anything between £500 and £2,000.
+These unsecured personal loans allow you to borrow a small amount without having to put up an asset like your house or car as collateral.
+They could also be one of the quickest ways to borrow – you could have money in your bank account within a day or two of applying.

 Pros: